swaptacular/swpt_accounts/protocol.rst

   straightforward way to achieve this is not to remove accounts on the same day on which they have been created.

-.. [#config-delay] How long this "some time" is, depends on how far in the past a `ConfigureAccount`_ message has to be, in order to be ignored.
+.. [#config-delay] How long this time is, depends on how far in the past a `ConfigureAccount`_ message has to be, in order to be ignored.
 The goal is to avoid the scenario in which an account is removed from server's database, but an old, wandering `ConfigureAccount`_ message "resurrects" it.